Council has several conflicts of interest. Consent Authority, landowner, co-proponent, and environmental regulator !!!

 Environmental Damage

-Our other videos and photos of Carruther's stormwater management fails are can be seen using the red buttons underneath the videos on this page.
+Our other videos and photos of stormwater management fails are can be seen using the red buttons underneath the videos on this page.

 Unsafe pollution cleanups